Certifying this year's presidential results begins quietly, in contrast to the 2020 election

 ATLANTA -- Local officials are beginning to certify the results of this year’s presidential election in a process that, so far, has been playing out quietly, in stark contrast to the tumultuous certification period four years ago that followed then-President Donald Trump’s loss.

-Georgia is the first of the presidential battleground states to start certifying, with local election boards scheduled to vote throughout the day Tuesday.
-As several suburban Atlanta counties certified their results without controversy, Georgia Secretary of State Brad Raffensperger hailed Georgia’s election as “free, fair and fast.”
+Georgia was the first of the presidential battleground states to start certifying, with local election boards voting throughout the day Tuesday.
+As counties certified their results without controversy, Georgia Secretary of State Brad Raffensperger hailed Georgia’s election as “free, fair and fast.”

 Trump won Georgia and the six other presidential battleground states, after losing six of them to Democrat Joe Biden in 2020.
 County certification meetings are scheduled later in the week in several other swing states — Nevada, North Carolina and Wisconsin.